- WHAT WE DO

 Read also: Why Do You Need Engaged Learners?

 Traditionally, learner engagement can be divided into six types.
 In an online training environment, not all types will be applicable, but each has value.
-Each type of engagement is defined by the user’s experience defines every kind of engagement.
+The user’s experience defines every kind of engagement.

-Cognitive, or intellectual engagement, concerns each individual student’s interest and curiosity in the course topics.
-To inspire interest and curiosity in the learner, the trainer needs to structure their modules in a flexible and accommodating way.
-Not everyone learns in the same way, so allowing learners the freedom to investigate and present topics of personal interest, in their own way, will encourage engagement.
+Cognitive or intellectual engagement concerns each student’s interest and curiosity in the course topics.
+To inspire interest and curiosity in the learner, the trainer needs to structure their modules flexibly and accommodating.
+Not everyone learns in the same way, so allowing learners the freedom to investigate and present topics of personal interest in their practice will encourage engagement.

 The emotional component of learning is largely overlooked in the corporate business world and education, but fortunately, this is changing.
-More and more organizations are realizing that imbuing an emotional charge into their training strategies can help learners become and remain engaged with the course content.
-Creating a sense of community for online learners is one technique used by trainers and instructional designers to augment/increase emotional engagement.
+More and more organizations realize that imbuing an emotional charge into their training strategies can help learners become and remain engaged with the course content.
+Creating a sense of community for online learners is one technique used by trainers and instructional designers to augment/ increase emotional engagement.

 Employee learner engagement in a particular task, the effort applied to finishing the task, and their ability to follow instruction are all Behavioral Engagement components.
 A good trainer or Instructional Designer (ID) needs to consider Behavioral Engagement in order to inspire long-term immersion in the course.